public-key-cryptography/public-key-editor/README.md

-	becomes unresponsive or the wifi loses its connection it will end the program in a few seconds so the user doesn't have to close the terminal or open the System monitor to find and terminate the process; a redundant encoding was removed by replacing the newlines in the encrypted and encoded data with a base-16 separator to make it base-64; and errors in the readMessage method were cor- rected so that the messages and attached files are detached and displayed correctly for encrypted and unencrypted emails; the test mail feature and read all method show that the messages and files are displayed correctly.
+	becomes unresponsive or the wifi loses its connection it will end the program in a few seconds so the user doesn't have to close the terminal or open the System monitor to find and terminate the process; a redundant encoding was removed by replacing the newlines in the encrypted and encoded data with a base-16 separator to make it base-64; the public key ciphers were re-arranged; and er- rors in the readMessage method were corrected so that the messages and attached files are detached and displayed correctly for encrypted and unencrypted emails; the test mail feature and read all method show that the messages and files are displayed correctly.